EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center"}

-EDHOC messages are CBOR Sequences {{I-D.bormann-cbor-sequence}}.
+EDHOC messages are CBOR Sequences {{I-D.ietf-cbor-sequence}}.
 The message format specification uses the constructs '.cbor' and '.cborseq' enabling conversion between different CDDL types matching different CBOR items with different encodings.
 Some examples are given below.

 A type (e.g. an uint) may be wrapped in a byte string (bstr):